kencanak/three-ar-experiment/README.md

   `git subtree push --prefix dist/ heroku master`
 8. once done, you can now preview the app from `[heroku app url]`

+## Sounds used
+All sounds used are downloaded from https://freesound.org

+Please *DO NOT* re-use any of the sounds for commercial purpose

 ## TODO
 1. [ ] ~~add in trajectory line~~